 This article may contain compensated links.
 Please read disclaimer for more info.

-Driving in Western France is very easy and if you don’t have your own car you can rent one in Nantes, Pays de la Loire’s capital.
-Nantes is only a 2-hour ride by train from Paris Gare de Montparnasse.
+Driving in Western France is very easy, and if you don’t have your own car, you can rent one in Nantes, Pays de la Loire’s capital.

-This 6-day Pays de la Loire Road Trip is one of the most beautiful road trips in France.
-Click here for the best road trips in France.
+This road trip Pays de la Loire is one of the best road trips in France.
+Read more about road tripping in France: